Uminosachi/open-llm-webui/README.md

 * Launch this application.
 * Click on the "Download model" button next to the LLM model ID.
 * Wait for the download to complete.
-* 🔍 Note: The downloaded model file will be stored in the `.cache/huggingface/hub` directory of your home directory.

 ### Model List (transformers)